kuriboshi/lips/docs/reference.md

 If the expression to be evaluated is a list the first element (the _car_) in the list is evaluated and then applied to the arguments.
-The car of the expression is reevalutated until either a proper functional form is recognized or if it's evaluated to an illegal functional form, in which case an error is signalled.
+The car of the expression is reevaluated until either a proper functional form is recognized or if it's evaluated to an illegal functional form, in which case an error is signaled.

 If the functional form is an unbound atom, `lips` looks for the property `autoload` on the property list of the atom.
 If it is found, and the value is a symbol or a string, the file with that name is loaded (if possible).
-The interpreter then checks if the atom is no longer unbound, in wich case evaluation continues.
+The interpreter then checks if the atom is no longer unbound, in which case evaluation continues.

-Note that the arguments for the command are never evaluated.
-If you want them evaluated you must use the function `apply`.

 ## Variables

-What follows is a list of all user accessable variables that in some way guides the behavior of `lips`.
+What follows is a list of all user accessible variables that in some way guides the behavior of `lips`.

 - `histmax` Controls the number of commands to save on the history